saeed40001/HTML-Gallery-Viewer/README.md

 - Developers working with AI-generated HTML
 - Developers comparing multiple UI variations
-- Anyone managing large collections of local HTML files
+- Anyone managing large collections of local HTML files -Anyone who regularly works with large collections of local HTML files Like a set of ready-made tools and plugins like the Galaxy html collections set on GitHub.

 ## Why?